liborty/TokenCrypt/README.md

 When `-u` option is not given, then by default a new archive is created.
 Option `-c` only makes sense conjoined in `-uc` because it can do nothing for a brand new archive.

 The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
-Though these tests are relatively fast.
+However, these tests are fast.
 They usually fail after reading only a few bytes (of the wrong type of file).
 When these options are omitted by mistake, then everything will still work, only the default compression of these types of files will take up more space than was strictly necessary.

-The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
+The three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories and the total compressed size as a percentage of the original size.
-The compression to 50% will compensate for the creation  of the encryption keys.
+Compression to 50% would  compensate for the creation of the encryption keys.
 Sometimes even better compression may be achieved.

 Option `-q` (`--quiet`) cancels the final report.
 Option `-v` (`--verbose`) adds details of compressing each file.
 Selecting  both options `-vq`, contradictory as it may seem, turns on the individual file reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not require any reports.

 Once a directory has been compressed and encrypted, it is on subsequent occasions possible to update the keys and outdir directories (the archives) with option `-u`.
 This will add any new files and recode updated ones.
 Added new files are marked with a: and more recent existing files are updated (marked with u:).
 The same actions will be applied to all subdirectories, unless option `-i` has been deployed.
 Capital letters A:,U: denote these two operations when applied to whole subdirectories.

-An archive can be also cleaned up with option `-c`, to ensure that a new state of the input directory and its archives match exactly one-to-one.
-Files no longer existing in indir will then be deleted from the archive (and marked with d:).
-With `-uc` options, possibly whole directories can be deleted and marked with D:.
+An archive can additionally be cleaned up with `-uc`, to ensure that a new state of the input directory and its archives match exactly one-to-one.
+That is, files no longer existing in indir will be deleted from the archive (and marked with d:).
+Unless `-uci` is used, whole directories may be deleted and marked with D:.

 Caution should be exercised when using the `-c` option.
 Any files that may have been inadvertently deleted from indir will then be removed from the archive as well.
 For added safety, option `-c` is deliberately made explicit and separate from `-u`.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes anything from the archive.
 However, it will still overwrite existing files with their new, possibly erroneous, contents.
 Beware that this can cause loss of previously useful content.
 Of course, this is true in general, whenever changing any files, by any means.

-The most powerful mode of operation on a previously created archive (keydir outdir) is '-uc' (recursive-update-clean).
-Options can be run together:
+As seen above, options can be run together, e.g.:

 ```bash
 ncrpt -xbuc indir keydir outdir
 ```

-This will recursively update and clean the archive so that it is as if freshly created from the current state of indir.
+This will recursively update and clean the entire archive dir, so that it is as if freshly created from the current state of indir (with only -xb).
 However, as it is only incremental, it runs faster.
 This is convenient for backing up purposes.

-There is a vulnerability inherent in `ncrpt` creating directories.
+There is a vulnerability inherent in `ncrpt` output directories.
 Specifically, specialist search engines sifting through the whole of the internet, matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
 Using `pack` is therefore more secure for external storage.

 It is recommended that `pack` be used prior to exporting snapshots of the local directory to any unsecure locations, such as the internet.